 It is also important to clean your tongue with a metal tongue scraper (according to Indian Ayurvedic medicine, copper is best) as soon as you get up every morning to remove the bacteria, fungi and dead cells from your tongue.

-13. Use Oxidative and Oxygenation Therapies and Practice Full Deep Breathing.
+13. Use Oxygenation Therapies and Practice Full Deep Breathing.

-Personally, I believe the best, most natural and beneficial approach is to do the twice daily aerobic exercise (see step 14 below and the exercise page here) and include some sessions with EWOT if you can.
-If you are not in a condition to do aerobic exercise, then I suggest using ozone therapies instead.
-That is my personal stance on this.
+Also, if you have the energy, once or twice daily moderate aerobic exercise is one of the most beneficial of all lifestyle practices for healing (see step 14 below and the exercise page here) and include some sessions with EWOT if you can.
+If you are not in a condition to do aerobic exercise, then just practice the forms of deep breathing mentioned above.

 We all know that air and water are the two most important things needed to stay alive in the short-term.
 I believe the chronic deficit of these two essential elements that most people suffer from is also the cause of so much poor health.